 Articles: Strong preference will be given to articles between 10,000 and 15,000 words including footnotes.
 Where submissions considerably exceed this length, the Journal may require revision and resubmission before beginning the evaluation process.
 The Journal will not accept submissions that are unfinished theses, preliminary drafts, or book chapters.
 Articles must be accompanied by an abstract and a table of contents at the time of submission in order to be considered.
 The author must identify their institutional affiliations.

 Essays: Strong preference will be given to essays between 7,000 and 10,000 words including footnotes.
 The primary purpose of an essay is to advance a new idea, summarize a development, or initiate or engage in discussion.
-They may be narrower in scope than Articles, but the subject matter should be of general scholarly interest.
+They may be narrower in scope than articles, but the subject matter should be of general scholarly interest.
 Essays may experiment with style, tone, and voice.
-A strong Essay will start a new and interesting scholarly conversation.
+A strong essay will start a new and interesting scholarly conversation.
 Essays must be accompanied by an abstract and a table of contents at the time of submission in order to be considered.
 The author must identify their institutional affiliation.

-Responses: Scholarly Responses to articles should normally not exceed 7,000 words, including footnotes.
+Responses: Scholarly responses to articles should normally not exceed 7,000 words, including footnotes.
 Responses must be accompanied by an abstract and a table of contents at the time of submission in order to be considered.
 The author must identity their institutional affiliation.

 Case Comments: Case comments should not exceed 10,000 words including footnotes.
 Case comments must be accompanied by an abstract and a table of contents at the time of submission in order to be considered.
 The author must identify their institutional affiliations.